 These are the two best best times.
 If you don’t have work in the morning you can train late at night.
 Personally I’ve found this to be a better time.

 I’ve previously trained after 12am and it worked great for me.
 This was a few years back when Ramadan fell during the August school holidays I trained with the same intensity I do all year round and it didn’t affect me one bit.

 Training just before suhoor or early morning is a bad idea.
 Training early morning will leave you weak, thirsty and tired for the rest of the day.
 You are unable to restore muscle glycogen to help repair your muscles.
 Overall it’s just not a good idea and it will take it’s toll.

-Just know that lifting extremely heavy above 80% of 1RM (a weight so heavy you can only get around 5 reps to failure) is very stressful on the body and exhausting whilst lifting extremely high reps will lead to a lot of sweating and water loss.
-That's why I recommend a weight in between that is challenging that will help to maintain strength and size.
-Possible build muscle if you're still haven't got your newbie gains.
+Just know that lifting extremely heavy above 80% of 1RM (a weight so heavy you can only get around 5 reps to failure) is very stressful on the body and exhausting whilst lifting extremely high reps will lead to a lot of sweating and water loss which is a concern if you're training fasted.
+That's why I recommend a weight in between that is challenging that will help to maintain strength and size and possibly build muscle if you still haven't got your newbie gains.

 While avoiding a ton of junk food it will be difficult to get in all your calories with the little time you have to eat, so with reduced calories, your volume of work should be reduced accordingly.

 I would not exceed 12 - 15 sets total volume.
 4 exercises 3 up to 5 working sets.

 The aim is to lift heavy enough to maintain muscle, if you gain that’s a bonus.
 Muscle being the most metabolically active tissue, less muscle equals slower metabolism and vice versa.
 I’ve written about this in more detail on my facebook posts and other places so, for the sake of brevity, I don’t want to reiterate all of that here again.